 Motivations: Speed, productivity, innovation

-Watch for: Unauthorized tool usage, data pasted into AI platforms, self-built integrations that bypass security controls.
+Watch for: Sensitive data pasted into unauthorized AI tools, shadow integrations that bypass security controls, unauthorized AI browser extensions, self-built workflows outside IT visibility.

 3. The Negligent Employee